haesleinhuepf/devbio-napari/README.md

 ## Installation

-You can install `devbio-napari` via conda.
+You can install `devbio-napari` via conda/mamba.
 If you have never used conda before, please [read this guide first](https://biapol.github.io/blog/johannes_mueller/anaconda_getting_started/).

-    conda create --name devbio-napari-env python=3.9 devbio-napari -c conda-forge

-This will take a while.
-If it takes too long, consider using [mamba](https://github.com/mamba-org/mamba) instead of conda.
-Therefore, install mamba in your base environment:
+Start by installing mamba in your base environment:

 ```
 conda install mamba -c conda-forge